mxaddict/www.codedmaster.com/_posts/2019-06-24-compiling-master-branch-of-navcoin-core.md

 ## Step 4

-Create and run the `./configure` script
+Create and run the `./configure` script.

 ```shell
 # Assuming your working directory is still in `./depends` from last commands